 /sdcard/Android/data/com.vuforia.engine.ModelTargetsTest/files/ModelTargetData/YourDatabaseName/

-Once the two dataset files are copied to the directory, you can run the application.
-Find your Advanced Model Target Database by double-tapping on the screen.
+You can run the application once the two dataset files are copied to the directory.
+Find your Advanced Model Target Database by double-tappingon the screen.
 A menu will appear where you may select your database from a list.
 The object will be outlined once recognition and tracking have begun.